Krishnaveni Panjaalai

-Krishnaveni Panjaalai is a 2012 Indian Tamil-language romance film written and directed by debutant Dhanapal Padmanabhan.
+Krishnaveni Panjaalai is a 2012 Indian Tamil-language historical romance film written and directed by debutant Dhanapal Padmanabhan.
 The film has Hemachandran, Nandana, M. S. Bhaskar, Rajiv Krishna and Bala Singh among others in lead roles.
 It is set in the backdrop of the 1980s and is about the lives of workers in a cotton mill.
 Music is by N. R. Raghunanthan of Thenmerku Paruvakaatru fame.
 The film was released on 8 June 2012.

 Plot

 Kadir and Poonkothai are cotton mill workers in Udumalaipettai, Tamil Nadu.
 Their affection grows into love but once the mill closes down following a strike, life gets hard for them and everyone working along with them.